hdShang/arxiv-daily/docs/cs-CV/2025-09-19/papers/250915886v3-rangesam-on-the-potential-of-visual-foundation-models-for-range-view.md

 ---
 layout: default
-title: RangeSAM: On the Potential of Visual Foundation Models for Range-View represented LiDAR segmentation
+title: "RangeSAM: On the Potential of Visual Foundation Models for Range-View represented LiDAR segmentation"
 ---

 # RangeSAM: On the Potential of Visual Foundation Models for Range-View represented LiDAR segmentation